zeruth/lost-city-client/README.md

 This project is a comprehensive source port of our [Client refactor](https://github.com/2004scape/Client) from Java to TypeScript.

 Click [here](https://github.com/2004scape/Client2/tree/gh-pages) to view the current deployment summary. 🚀

+# Capacitor

+This fork utilizes Capacitor for native platform feature support on Android. (and IOS if anyone is interested in supporting that)
+Android built on Windows using WebStorm and Android Studio.

+Build the webpack like normal and copy `public` to `android\app\src\main\assets\public` as needed. (npx cap synx)
+Then open/build `android` in android studio as normal!

+Releases in f2p(w1) and p2p(w3) flavors.

 ## Site Index

 ### Client